dasch-swiss/dsp-ui-lib/README.md

 ### Run the DSP-UI-LIB Demo Application

-Run the app with the command line: `ng s`.
+Run the app with the command line: `npm run start`.

 The demo app runs on <http://0.0.0.0:4200> and we use it for documentation on [DSP-UI-LIB Github page](https://dasch-swiss.github.io/knora-ui).

-There's an additional test environment for the modules on <https://github.com/dhlab-basel/knora-ui-playground> with yalc.

 #### YALC